Find Cheap Renters Insurance Quotes in Your Area

 - Falling objects

-Water damage from plumbing, heating, or air conditioning overflow
+Water damage from plumbing, heating or air-conditioning overflow

-- Water heater cracking, tearing, and burning
+Damage from a water heater cracking, tearing and burning

-- Damage from electrical current
+- Damage from an electrical current

-Rather than wait for the mold to grow before filing a claim though, we recommend you call in a mold remediation team to prevent mold growth in the first place.
-Preventing mold from growing ultimately cheaper than combating a mature infestation.
+Rather than wait for the mold to grow before filing a claim, though, we recommend you call in a mold remediation team to prevent mold growth in the first place.
+Preventing mold from growing is ultimately cheaper than combating a mature infestation.

-The one we caution most renters about is external floods: those from a storm surge, heavy rains, or even overflowing sewage.
+The one we caution most renters about is external floods from a storm surge, heavy rains or even overflowing sewage.
 If mold grows as a result of the first two, you need to have a separate flood insurance policy in order to get claim payouts for those belongings.

-One example would be if there is an internal flood in your apartment and you used towels to dry the area.
-If you left those towels in the corner of your room for weeks on end, and mold grew,you would not be covered.
+One example would be if there were an internal flood in your apartment and you used towels to dry the area.
+If you were to leave those towels in the corner of your room for weeks on end, and mold grew,you would not be covered for any clothes or other possessions it ruined.
 Even though technically it was water damage that was the first cause, insurers view your failure to remove the towels as the ultimate cause.

-It does get tricky however if mold caused by a landlord's neglect destroys or ruins your personal items, since most leases will state the landlord is in no way responsible for damage to your personal property.
-If the mold is not attached to a water damage claim either, your renters insurance is not going to cover the cost of repairing or replacing your belongings.
+It does get tricky, however, if mold caused by a landlord's neglect destroys or ruins your personal items, since most leases will state the landlord is in no way responsible for damage to your personal property.
+If the mold is not attached to a water damage claim, either, your renters insurance is not going to cover the cost of repairing or replacing your belongings.

-We've found that renters insurance companies are fairly strict when it comes to mold and may give you a limit as to how much you may redeem for mold related costs--even if you are technically covered.
-Typically it may not be greater than a couple thousand dollars.
-If you act early however, that limit should be more than enough to deal with a small infestation.
+We've found that renters insurance companies are fairly strict when it comes to mold and may give you a limit as to how much you may redeem for mold-related costs, even if you are covered.
+Typically, it may not be greater than a couple thousand dollars.
+If you act early, however, that limit should be more than enough to deal with a small infestation.